-When she became chief executive in 2005, O’Sullivan decided that the charity had to become a social enterprise.
-She told Social Enterprise Live: “I was determined to move us away from the charitable model.
-I really didn’t like it at all.
+When she became chief executive in 2005, O’Sullivan decided that the charity had to become a social enterprise: “I was determined to move us away from the charitable model.
 I didn’t want to ruin the ethos and the fantastic history the organisation had but I didn’t feel that if we were to rely on our charitable model we would survive."

 The challenge was to turn the organisation from a grant dependent charity into a sustainable business while continuing to provide a service for children and parents who couldn’t afford to pay for it.

 Part of the answer was expansion.
 The charity, renamed London Early Years Foundation (LEYF) in 2009, began to move beyond Westminster and opened nurseries in other London boroughs creating economies of scale: “Our business model is quite simple: increase occupancy; increase revenue; reduce costs.
 That’s it.
 It’s what you have to do.”

 Initially, many LEYF staff were worried that the changes would mean they could no longer provide a service to the poorest children.
 It required a shift in culture and thinking to enable staff to understand the new approach and the benefits it would bring:

 “What I had to explain to them is that we had to balance the business model so that you had a level of cash cow and a level of mixed-market – which is our majority – and that way we would actually be producing enough profit to give many more children a free offer.”

 JOIN SOCIAL ENTERPRISE UK